The planar Cayley graphs are effectively enumerable I: consistently planar graphs: Introduction

 Planar \Cg s that can only be embedded in $\R^2$ with accumulation points of vertices, and their groups, are a bit harder to understand, and still a topic of ongoing research \cite{ArzChe,DroInf,DrSeSeCon,dunPla,cayley3,cay2con,mohTre}.
 An important fact is that they are finitely presented and hence accessible \cite{DroInf,dunPla,Dun}.
 Dunwoody \cite[Theorem~3.8]{dunPla} uses this to prove that such a group, or a subgroup of index two of its, is a fundamental group of a graph of groups in which each vertex group is either a planar discontinuous group or a free product of finitely many cyclic groups and all edge groups are finite cyclic groups (possibly trivial).

-In this paper we extend the aforementioned correspondence between planar Cayley complexes and accumulation-free planar \Cg s by relaxing the notion of planarity of a Cayley complex in such a way that it corresponds exactly to its \Cg\ being planar.
-Our new notion of `\emph{almost planarity}' of a Cayley complex can be recognised algorithmically (\Tr{thm_decidS}).
+In this paper, along with the companion paper \cite{planarPresII}\footnote{An older combined version of these two papers is available at { http://arxiv.org/abs/1506.03361v2}.} we extend the aforementioned correspondence between planar Cayley complexes and accumulation-free planar \Cg s by relaxing the notion of planarity of a Cayley complex in such a way that it corresponds exactly to its \Cg\ being planar.
+Our new notion of `\emph{almost planarity}' of a Cayley complex can be recognised algorithmically (as discussed in \cite{planarPresII}).
 In view of the Adjan-Rabin theorem \cite{Adjan,Rabin}, this is a rather rare case of a decidable, geometric property of Cayley complexes.

 The key to this is a concept of \emph{planar group presentation} we introduce; this is a type of group presentation that guarantees the planarity of the corresponding \Cg, and conversely, we show that every planar, finitely generated \Cg\ admits such a group presentation.